AlisonWonderland/Scripts/Reddit_image_downloader/README.md

 # Reddit image downloader
-Script that currently downloads the "hottest" 5 pictures from the pics subreddit, r/pics
+Script that currently downloads the "hottest" 5 pictures from the pics subreddit, r/pics.

+Note: You may not be able to view gifv and mpv files depending on your OS and media players.

-## Instructions
+## Instructions to run script

-## Todo
-* Placed a comment in the code for feature expansion.

 ## What I Learned